 - Do you have other animals to consider?
 Are your pets socialized and sterilized...will they accept another pet in the home?
 Do you have the patience to do a slow introduction over the necessary amount of time to safely integrate a foster pet into your home?

-- Are you emotionally, physically, and mentally able to take on full responsibility if having control of a foster pet?
+- Are you emotionally, physically, and mentally prepared and able to take on full responsibility if having control of a foster pet?

 - Do you have health and liability insurance to cover injuries or damages you or others may receive in caring for a pet in your home?